-The College of Engineering offers three complementary programs, all focused on the aerospace industry.
-Aerospace, computer, and electrical engineers often are the primary team members in the design, analysis, or refurbishment of aircraft, spacecraft, missiles, rockets, and the ground-based systems that support their operations.
+The College of Engineering offers four complementary programs, all focused on the aerospace industry.
+Aerospace, Mechanical, Computer, and Electrical engineers often are the primary team members in the design, analysis, or refurbishment of aircraft, spacecraft, missiles, rockets, and the ground-based systems that support their operations.
 The strength of the college is built on this combination of disciplines focused on aerospace platforms.

-Aerospace Engineering concentrates its efforts in space systems, structures, propulsion, and aerodynamics.
+Aerospace Engineering concentrates its efforts in space systems, structures, and aerodynamics.

 Computer Engineering focuses on the design and development associated with computer hardware, including chips and circuits, and with the analysis, design, and development of mission-critical software systems employed in these devices.

 Electrical Engineering focuses on electrical systems, controls, and communications.
-The philosophy of our college is to give students a broad background, enabling them to pursue careers in many technical areas, but we choose to use aerospace as our vehicle to demonstrate the exciting, creative, and technical aspects of these engineering disciplines.